-God says: ...
+15 God says: ...
 [S]urely the prayer is for believers a prescription at specific times.
 (Al-Nisa, 4:103).

-The seventeen rak'ahs are divided as follows: fajr (dawn): 2; duhr, (noon): 4; 'asr (evening): 4; maghrib (sunset): 3; and 'isha (night): 4.
+16 The seventeen rak'ahs are divided as follows: fajr (dawn): 2; duhr, (noon): 4; 'asr (evening): 4; maghrib (sunset): 3; and 'isha (night): 4.

-Fatihah the 'opening' and-according to the Prophet Muhammad himself-"the greatest Surah in the Holy Qur'an", 16 which in principle contains everything one can and should want to say to God, and another passage of the Qur'an (open to choice).
-Before the prayer, there is a call to prayer (athan) and then a standing call to prayer (igama); during each of the movements and during the bowing, prostrating and sitting-kneeling there are specific blessed formulas of remembrance, glorification and praise of God; towards the end of the prayer there are greetings and salutations of peace to God, to the Prophet and his family, to the believers, to the righteous and then to all the world; after the prayer there are recommended prayers and supplications; and of course in addition to the seventeen obligatory daily rak'ahs there are a number of other prayers which it was the Prophet's sunnah (custom) to pray 17 and which therefore are highly recommended.
-We will not go into the spiritual meaning and devotional attitudes to be realized in every stage and every detail of the prayers-they have been the subject of
+their being all these things together; or again: in the spirit, the soul, the body and the entirety of human beings; or finally: in the soul's rectitude; in the effacement of the ego; in the ego's effacement from effacement, and the spiritual balance of human beings.
+Whilst standing, Muslims recite the opening prayer of the Qur'an the Fatihah the 'opening' and-according to the Prophet Muhammad himself-"the greatest Surah in the Holy Our'an".
+17 which in principle contains everything one can and should want to say to God, and another passage of the Qur'an (open to choice).
+Before the prayer, there is a call to prayer (athan) and then a standing call to prayer (igama); during each of the movements and during the bowing, prostrating and sitting-kneeling there are specific blessed formulas of remembrance, glorification and praise of God; towards the end of the prayer there are greetings and salutations of peace to God, to the Prophet and his family, to the believers, to the righteous and then to all the world; after the prayer there are recommended prayers and supplications; and of course in addition to the seventeen obligatory daily rak'ahs there are a number of other prayers which it was the Prophet's sunnah (custom) to pray 18 and